Skip to main content

 I’ve found some critical areas of collaboration to focus on in digital projects:

-• Building and sustaining high trust teams
+• Build and sustain high trust teams

 Co-Creation

-• Cross-functional teams: Digital projects bring together unique skills sets, and varied roles like content creators, designers, and technical skills.
+• Cross-functional teams: Digital projects bring together unique skills sets, and varied collaborative roles like content creators, designers, and technical skills.
 Make sure you think about all that cognitive diversity you’re trying to harness in your collaboration practices and tool set.

 • Incremental information sharing: This should be easy for most digital teams to relate to.
-Think about your sprints, team huddles, stand-ups.
+Think about your sprints, team huddles, and stand-ups.
 These types of rituals and practices are a great support for collaboration, but that said, don’t forget to include your clients in an appropriate way.

-Building And Sustaining High Trust Teams
+Build And Sustain High Trust Teams

 One of the simplest tools to increase meeting effectiveness is to always have a meeting agenda!
 Don’t attend a meeting unless there is one and don’t set up a meeting without one.
 This ensures you have the right people in the room to get the right things done in your meeting.

 Using collaborative decision making techniques empowers teams.
-They will make better informed decisions and this will build commitment in the team.
+They will make more informed decisions and this will build commitment in the team.
 Also, communicate—what did you decide, why did you decide it—to everyone that needs to know.

 Some techniques to explore are:

-I'm sharing more collaboration best practices here!
+You can find more collaboration best practices here!

-Tools Can Help Increase Remote Collaboration
+Tools That Help Boost Remote Collaboration

 • Tools for business communication, such as email, voice mail, video conferencing, and chat & messaging apps.